-I purchased the Fat Stacks Course Bundle that contains multiple blogging and niche website-building-related courses all combined into a single bundle.
+I purchased the Fat Stacks Niche Site Profits Course which contains multiple blogging and niche website-building-related courses all combined into a single course.

-I have spent 40+ hours going through the paid modules, some repeatedly.
-I’ve also spent considerable time contributing and interacting on the Fat Stacks community forum.
+I have spent 50+ hours going through the paid modules, some repeatedly.
+I’ve also spent considerable time contributing and interacting on the Fat Stacks forums.

 Before I purchased the Fat Stacks Courses, I spent many hours listening to Jon Dykstra’s podcast.
 He has a nice rounded mix of actionable content within his back catalog of episodes.
 I absorbed his published videos on YouTube.

-Not only that, but I also digested the various interviews that Jon Dykstra has done on notable podcasts and YouTube channels such as Authority Hackers, Spencer Haws’ Niche Pursuits, and Doug Cunnington’s Niche Site Project to name but a few.
+Not only that, but I also digested the various interviews that Jon Dykstra has done on notable podcasts and YouTube channels such as Authority Hackers and Spencer Haws’ Niche Pursuits.

 So, you’re definitely on the right page if you want to find out:

-- Is the Fat Stacks course worth it?
+- Is the Fat Stacks Niche Site Profits course worth it?

 - Does Jon Dykstra earn what he claims he does?